brekka/tomcat-deb/README.md

     deltomcat7 tomcat7

 The user will be prompted to confirm deletion of the instance.
-This will completely remove the instance include the configuration, logging and home directory for the instance user.
+This will completely remove the instance including the configuration, logging and home directory for the instance user.